LinkedInLearning/css-layout-code-challenges-3155794/README.md

 # CSS Layout Code Challenges

-This is the repository for the LinkedIn Learning course `CSS Layout Code Challenges`.
+This is the repository for the LinkedIn Learning course CSS Layout Code Challenges.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![CSS Layout Code Challenges][lil-thumbnail-url]

+This course with Morten Rand-Hendriksen tests your knowledge with 15 CSS layout challenges exploring the opportunities and intricacies presented by modern CSS layout modules.
+Challenges range in scope from component-level layouts like horizontal menus to sitewide layouts and responsive layouts across multiple viewport widths.
+If you want to see how your skills stack up or just learn something new, join Morten for this course.

 ## Instructions